grscheller/scheller-linux-archive/notes/BashEnvConf/README.md

 have it changed back as soon as I launch another instance of Bash.

-The file `.bash_profile` now just sources `.bashrc` to both set up an initial environment and bring in the aliases and functions.
-It can also be used for tasks tasks unique to login shells, like when logging in via SSH or on the system console.
+The file `.bash_profile` now just sources `.bashrc` to set up an initial environment and bring in the aliases and functions to the login shell.
+It can also be used for tasks tasks truely unique to login shells, like when logging in via ssh or on the system console.

 I have a shell function call tm
 ```